alexislimsh/dsiprojects/dsi-16-project-2/README.md

 ## Problem Statement

 What features of a house contribute most significantly to its eventual sale price, and with knowledge of these features, how can we predict future sale price?
+Can the model that we build be generalised to other cities, states and countries?

-We approach this question from the POV of a consultancy in Ames, Iowa, who is interested in an algorithm for housing sale prices that can take in the features in the dataset and return a predicted sale price.
-This model can then be marketed to both governing bodies and housing agents who would be interested in such a tool.
+We approach the problem statement from the POV of a team of housing agents in Ames, Iowa, as it’s likely that agents will have access to this level of detail about a property.
+Having a model will help agents to consistently valuate properties and negotiate better between buyers and sellers.
+If successful, this model could also then be marketed to both governing bodies and housing agents who would be interested in such a tool.

 ### Contents: